PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - If user selects `Existing Household` team, it shows `Service Team` dropdown and if user selects `Own` team, user can able to select its own team.
 - Shows pencil icon to the right side of the `Entity Details` section.
 On click, opens the Edit dialog where user can assign ASA Entity.
 - Shows pencil icon disable when entity is marked as deceased/Terminated.
 On hover, shows tooltip message.
+- When entity has Triggers and user change the ASA Entity to No and not select any value of the Servive team, system restricted it and it shows proper warning message.
+- When entity has Trigger and user change the `ASA Entity` from No to Yes and select `Own` Service team or change `Household` from No to Yes, system will asks the household team from the bottom of the dialog.
+  - For this, system shows proper warning message under the `Household team` section.

 #### UI Rule
 - [Mockup flow of Assign ASA entity and service team](https://drive.google.com/drive/u/0/folders/1ONhZB_gUTKdCIQ1EG0E5TdjUpGXEPf0z)
 - Tooltip message when entity is marked as deceased/terminated: `This entity is Terminated/Deceased.
 So you can't change it`
+- Message when entity has Trigger and user not select any value of the Service team: `This entity has triggers.
+So you have to select any one option from the Service team`.
+- Message when entity has Trigger and asks the Household team: `This entity has triggers.
+So the Household team is mandatory`

 ### Change ASA Entity